-TDS is currently being evaluated through update of the CV-SNMP.
-The CV-SNMP Agencies - which include CVWD, Coachella Water Authority (CWA)/Coachella Sanitary District, City of Palm Springs, DWA, Indio Water Authority (IWA), MSWD, Myoma Dunes Mutual Water Company, and Valley Sanitary District - prepared a workplan entitled "Workplan to Develop the Coachella Valley Salt and Nutrient Management Plan" (Development Workplan, West Yost, 2021) that was submitted to the Colorado River Basin Regional Water Quality Control Board (RWQCB) in September 2021 and approved in October 2021.
-The Development Workplan outlines the steps and schedule to update the CV-SNMP, with a scheduled completion by October of 2026.
+TDS is currently being evaluated through the update of the CV-SNMP.
+The CV-SNMP Agencies - which include CVWD, Coachella Water Authority (CWA)/Coachella Sanitary District, City of Palm Springs, DWA, Indio Water Authority (IWA), MSWD, Myoma Dunes Mutual Water Company, and Valley Sanitary District - prepared a workplan entitled "Workplan to Develop the Coachella Valley Salt and Nutrient Management Plan" (Development Workplan, West Yost, 2021) that was submitted to the Colorado River Basin Regional Water Quality Control Board (RWQCB) in September 2021 and accepted in October 2021.
+The Development Workplan outlines the steps and schedule to update the CV-SNMP, with a scheduled completion by October 2026.
 The objective of the CV-SNMP is to sustainably manage salt and nutrient loading in the Coachella Valley Groundwater Basin in a manner that protects beneficial uses.
-When completed, the update to the CV-SNMP will provide a basis for establishing Monitoring Thresholds for TDS within the Mission Creek Subbasin.
+When completed, the update to the CV-SNMP will provide a basis for establishing Measurable Objectives and Minimum Thresholds for TDS within the Mission Creek Subbasin.

 The Development Workplan was required to include a groundwater monitoring workplan with an enhanced monitoring network, identification of data gaps, and a plan to fill the gaps.
-The CV-SNMP Agencies submitted this workplan entitled "Groundwater Monitoring Program Workplan" (Groundwater Monitoring Workplan) to the RWQCB in December 2020 (West Yost, 2020), and the RWQCB approved this workplan in February 2021.
+The CV-SNMP Agencies submitted this workplan entitled "Groundwater Monitoring Program Workplan" (Groundwater Monitoring Workplan) to the RWQCB in December 2020 (West Yost, 2020), and the RWQCB accepted this workplan in February 2021.
 The Groundwater Monitoring Workplan outlines an expanded groundwater monitoring program that will sufficiently determine whether concentrations of nitrates and TDS, (collectively N/TDS), in groundwater are consistent with water quality objectives.
 The CV-SNMP Agencies initiated work on the CV-SNMP Groundwater Monitoring Workplan in 2021.
-A general application for the California Department of Water Resources Technical Support Services (CDWR TSS) program for construction of wells to fill monitoring data gaps identified in the Monitoring Workplan and will complete application for specific wells (including a new monitoring well in the Mission Creek Subbasin) once the general application is approved.
-The first progress report for the Monitoring Workplan will be submitted to the RWQCB by March 31, 2022.
-In addition, the CV-SNMP Agencies have prepared a request for proposal to implement the Development Workplan and expect to select a technical and stakeholder engagement consultant to conduct this work by early May of 2022.
+The CV-SNMP Agencies completed and received approval for a general application for the California Department of Water Resources Technical Support Services (CDWR TSS) program for construction of wells to fill monitoring data gaps identified in the Groundwater Monitoring Workplan.
+The CVWD, on behalf of the Agencies submitted an individual application to the CDWR TSS for new monitoring wells in the Mission Creek Subbasin to fill data gaps, which has received tentative approval.
+The first progress report for the Groundwater Monitoring Workplan was submitted to the RWQCB in March 2022 and subsequent progress reports will be due in March of each year.
+In addition, the CV-SNMP Agencies selected a consultant to prepare the CV-SNMP Update, initiated Development Workplan tasks to establish the CV-SNMP stakeholder group and Technical Advisory Committee, and initiated work to characterize nitrate/TDS loading to the groundwater basin.
+The consultant has been gathering data and developing the outreach and engagement framework.